 From the Collection of Melbourne Legacy 293 Swanston Street Melbourne Victoria

-- A two page carbon copy of a letter typed on white quarto paper.
+- File copy of a letter x 2 pages typed on white quarto paper.
 Dated 2 May 1946, it is from Legatee Kemsley to the Editor of the Australian Municipal Journal in response to an article they had printed.
 Plus a page from the journal.

 - 255 x 205 mm, 3 pages